aryan096/Liszt-Comprehension/README.md

 6. OneTrackData - one track midi files sorted by composers.

 7. Trained Weights - Stored trained weights so you don't have to train everytime you want to make music!

+8. Dict Data - Stored data from preprocessing to make generation based on already trained models more efficient.